Mountaineering equipment required for climbing Mont Blanc in normal summer conditions.

 Keep your rucksack light by having a light and simple pack with all the essential equipment in, and nothing else!
 See our packing tips below.

 - 35-50L Rucksack that fits your back size.
 A light simple sack is preferable to one with lots of straps, zips, bells and whistles!
-Some extra waterproof bags for storing gear in inside the pack are useful.
+Some extra waterproof bags for storing gear in inside the pack are useful but don’t go overboard with lots of big fancy waterproof sacs, plastic bags are fine (and light!).
 Please see our rucksack packing advice below.
+A good example is the Arc’teryx Alpha 40L or AR35L.

 - Mountain Boots.
-Boots designed for alpine mountaineering, able to take crampons effectively (B3 or B2) and well insulated.
+Boots designed for alpine mountaineering and thus able to take crampons effectively (B3 or B2) and well insulated.
 Examples of suitable boots are Scarpa Mont Blanc, Phantom Guide, Jorasses and Freney.
 The new Scarpa Mantas are now ok for Mont Blanc in summer in good weather and conditions.
 Sportiva Nepal Extreme’s or Evos are also suitable and popular as are many and various other good brands that meet the above specifications.
-Boots can be hired in Chamonix if you don’t have a suitable pair.
+Boots can be hired from us or in Chamonix if you don’t have a suitable pair.

 - Crampons with anti-balling plates (anti-bots).
 General 12 point steel mountaineering crampons are ideal e.g. Grivel G12, Black Diamond Serac or Petzl Vasak.
 Make sure they fit your boots well.
 Avoid very lightweight walking / ski touring crampons or heavy technical ice climbing crampons.

-- Gaiters are essential for keeping snow out of the top of your boots and laces away from your crampons!
+- Gaiters are essential for keeping snow out of the top of your boots and laces away from your crampons, and keep your legs warmer!
 Take some time ensuring gaiters are a neat fit and that there are no straps sticking out on the inside of your boots.
 Boots with built in gaiters work well and generally mean that you don’t need an additional pair.

 - Harness.
 General mountaineering harness ideal e.g. DMM Super Couloir / Centre or Black Diamond Bod, with 2 X screw gate Karabiners.
 If you already have a rock climbing harness this will be fine as long as it is large enough to wear over multiple bulky warm layers.
 If you are buying one specifically for Mont Blanc, choose a lightweight alpine mountaineering harness.